 Yarmouk Forest Reserve is located in the northwestern parts of Jordan, at the border with Golan hill.
-The total area of Yarmouk Forest Reserve is 20 km2.
-It contains two main topographic areas: Mountains which are covered by deciduous oak up to 500 m high above the sea level, punctuated by valleys of small and medium descend towards the Yarmouk river.
+The total area of Yarmouk Forest Reserve is 20.5 km2.
+It contains two main topographic areas: Mountains which are covered by deciduous oak up to 500 m high above the sea level, and sometimes reach 100 m below the sea level punctuated by valleys of small and medium descend towards the Yarmouk river.
 Those small and medium descend valleys have a seasonal runoff with the exception of Shag Al Bared valley.

-Yarmouk Forest Reserve is located within the Mediterranean biogeographical zone which provides a warm climate in summer and a cold one in winter with an average rainfall of 400 mm / year.
-The reserve has two vegetation types: Deciduous oak forest and fresh water vegetation types.
-The rapid assessment surveys show that there are 59 plant species, among them: Deciduous Oak which is the national tree in Jordan, Atlantic Pistachio, White Willow, Oriental plane, Orchid Anatolian and Aleppo Pine.
-Fauna rapid assessment shows 20 recorded mammalian species, among them: Arabian Gazelle, Stone Marten, Rock Hyrax, Egyptian, Jungle Cat, Asiatick Jackal.
-Also 58 Bird species were recorded which count for 14% of Jordan’s bird population: Avifauna: Kestrel, Chukar, Sand Partridge, Moorhen, Hoopoe, Syrian Woodpecker, Collared Dove and Bee-eater.
-Also 15 herpetofaunal species were recorded at Yarmouk Forest Reserve, among them the Green Toad and the Palestinian Viper.
+Yarmouk Forest Reserve is located within the Mediterranean biogeographical zone, which provides a warm climate in summer and a cold one in winter with an average rainfall of 400-600 mm / year.
+The reserve has four vegetation types: Deciduous oak forest , fresh water vegetation types, Mediterranean non-forest and Cultivated Aleppo Pine.
+The rapid assessment surveys show that there are 547 plant species, among them: Deciduous Oak, which is the national tree in Jordan, Atlantic Pistachio, White Willow, Oriental plane, Orchid Anatolian and Aleppo Pine.
+Fauna rapid assessment shows 18 recorded mammalian species, among them: Arabian Gazelle, Stone Marten, Rock Hyrax, Egyptian, Jungle Cat, Asiatick Jackal.
+Also 199 Bird species were recorded which count for 27% of Jordan’s bird population: Avifauna: Kestrel, Chukar, Sand Partridge, Moorhen, Hoopoe, Syrian Woodpecker, Collared Dove and Bee-eater.
+Also 19 herpetofaunal species were recorded at Yarmouk Forest Reserve, among them the Green Toad and the Palestinian Viper.
 The main challenges in the reserve are: Overgrazing, soil erosion, wood cutting, hunting, expansion of agricultural lands and random tourism, RSCN is preparing an integrated management plan to meet this threats in a participatory way with local communities.